Wow! Four years on after graduating from the 200 Hour Teacher training with Yoga London!

 - Dare to dream!
 Don’t just write down your monthly plan.
 Write your plan for year one, year three and year five.
 My first dream was to teach yoga and when I reached that I never dreamed beyond that.
 Review the dreams and build on them.
 Don’t be afraid to dream big!
 Looking at my first dream it seemed really small, but it was such a change from my then ‘normal’ that it really did just feel like a dream.

 - Keep learning – even if you revisit similar material you’ll still pick up something new or think about somethings in a different way, which broadens your thinking and learning.

 - Be adaptable!
 See a challenge and make it an opportunity to learn.

 - Mix things up.
 If you get stuck in a routine, try something different.
 It might give you a fresh look at things and inspire you.
 I’m not saying routines are wrong, but if you feel ‘stuck’ in a routine then that’s the time to mix it up.

-Thank you – As always, thank you to all of those that have supported the transition, attended classes, presented opportunities.
+Thank you – As always, thank you to all of those who have supported the transition, attended classes, and presented opportunities.
 I’m looking forward to sharing more yoga and Pilates with you!